KavaniParikh/portScanner/README.md

 This is a simple port scanner to check whether a port is open or not.

 You can either check for a specific port or for a range of ports, syntax for which is as follows:

 #############################################################################

-To Check for a Single port
+To Check for a Single port:

 SYNTAX:

   python portScanner.py <ip_address> <port_number>